 When the Raspberry Pi was first released, it seemed to some that Arduino might now be obsolete.
 This, however, is not really fair as they perform different tasks.
 Whether the Raspberry Pi or the Arduino is your weapon of choice, the fact remains that each has distinct advantages and disadvantages over each other.

-The following article will briefly touch on what they are, touch on their general applications and make a quick comparison between them.
+The following article will briefly touch on what they are, touch on their general applications, and make a quick comparison between them.
 For more in-depth analysis of each, you can find a myriad of resources out there.

-The Raspberry Pi is, effectively, a mini computer on one board.
-It comes with a dedicated processor, memory, graphics driver and inputs and outputs like HDMI.
+The Raspberry Pi is, effectively, a mini-computer on one board.
+It comes with a dedicated processor, memory, graphics driver, and inputs and outputs like HDMI.
 Raspberry Pi boards run a specially designed version of the Linux operating system as well.

-Owing to this, Linux software is very easy to install and with a little effort, you can use it as a media streamer or video game emulator.
+Owing to this, Linux software is very easy to install, and with a little effort, you can use it as a media streamer or video game emulator.
 The Pi does lack internal storage but you can use SD cards for this purpose.
 This gives you a lot of flexibility to try out different operating systems or updates, especially for debugging purposes.

-With the Pi, you can run multiple programmes at once and even use the Linux API.
+With the Pi, you can run multiple programs at once and even use the Linux API.
 Raspberry Pi lets you interact with your programs using a keyboard and mouse, and see what's going on using a monitor.

 Raspberry Pi can be set up for access via SSH or transferring files by FTP due to its independent network connectivity.
 You can even use it as a network bridge.

 Unlike the Raspberry Pi, Arduino boards are actually micro-controllers rather than 'full' computers.
-Arduino lacks a full operating system but can run written code that is interpreted by its firmware.
+Arduino lacks a full operating system but can run a written code that is interpreted by its firmware.